-Safety and effectiveness: The software has been thoroughly evaluated and tested to ensure that it is safe and effective for its intended use, which can help to protect patients from harm and improve their outcomes.
+Safety and effectiveness: The software is developed keeping in mind the SaMD regulations and development practices, ensuring that it is safe and effective for its intended use.
+This helps protect patients from harm and improve their outcomes.

-Compliance with regulations: The software has been developed in accordance with the regulatory requirements set by government agencies such as the FDA and CE, which can help to ensure that it is approved for use in medical settings.
+Compliance with regulations: Developers have created the software in line with regulatory requirements set by government agencies such as the FDA and CE, helping to ensure its approval for use in medical settings.

-Clinical validation: The software has been clinically validated through clinical evaluations and usability studies, which can provide confidence in its accuracy and reliability.
+Clinical validation: Clinical validation, a cornerstone of SaMD regulations and development, ensures that the software undergoes clinical evaluations and usability studies.
+This builds confidence in its accuracy and reliability.

-Robustness and scalability: SaMD software is designed to be robust and scalable, which can help to ensure that it can perform well under a wide range of conditions and can be used by a large number of users.
+Robustness and scalability: Developers design SaMD software to be robust and scalable, ensuring it performs well under a wide range of conditions and accommodates a large number of users.

 Security and privacy: SaMD software is designed to protect patient data and ensure compliance with data security and privacy regulations, which can help to protect patients’ personal information and sensitive medical data.